-Text2Sign: A Practical Single-GPU Diffusion Architecture for Text-to-Sign Language Video Generation
+Text2Sign: A Single-GPU Diffusion Baseline for Text-to-Sign Language Video Generation

 Overview image generated from the compiled PDF.Authors: Ruize Xia